-ORA assumes that the issuance of the "Exemption from Tax for Writers, Composers and Artists" under current law will follow historical issuance patterns.
-Therefore, ORA assumed a three-year moving average in the total amount of the modification that would be assigned in future calendar years.
-The following table provides the distribution of the anticipated amount of the tax modification to be issued in each tax year.
+ORA assumes that the issuance of the artist modification under current law will follow historical issuance patterns.
+Therefore, ORA assumed a three-year moving average in the total amount of revenue forgone from providing the modification that would be assigned in future calendar years.
+The following table provides the distribution of the anticipated amount of the revenue forgone to be incurred by the state in each tax year.